Australian Trading Strategies (Backtest)

 There are several ways to gain access to Australian financial markets.
 The most common ways are through exchange-traded funds (ETFs) that track the Australian market and the American Depository Receipts which trade on the OTC markets and can easily be purchased through a broker.
 You can also buy Australian stocks directly through international brokers such as Interactive Brokers.
 If you just want to speculate, you can trade stock CFDs via an Australian CFD broker that offers the instrument.

 In this post, we take a look at Australian trading strategies.
 We end the article with several backtests.
+We use the US-traded ETF EWA as a proxy for the Australian stock market.

 How can you trade Australian markets?